sanctuuary/APE/README.md

 For one of the bioinformatics use cases our intern Karl Allgaeuer developed a prototype of a web-based interface to APE.
 It is available at http://ape.science.uu.nl/ (beta).
 A Docker version of this demonstrator is available at https://github.com/sanctuuary/Burke_Docker

+## The APE team
+* Vedran Kasalica (v.kasalica@uu.nl), lead developer
+* Maurin Voshol, student developer
+* Anna-Lena Lamprecht, project initiator and principal investigator

+## Contact
+For any questions concerning APE please get in touch with Vedran Kasalica (v.kasalica@uu.nl).

+## Contributions
+We welcome contributions (bug reports, bug fixes, feature requests, extensions, use cases, ...) to APE.
+Please get in touch with Vedran Kasalica (v.kasalica@uu.nl) to coordinate your contribution.
+We expect all contributors to follow our [Code of Conduct](https://github.com/sanctuuary/APE/blob/master/CODE_OF_CONDUCT.md).

 ## Credits
 APE has been inspired by the [Loose Programming framework PROPHETS](http://ls5-www.cs.tu-dortmund.de/projects/prophets/index.php).
 It uses similar mechanisms for semantic domain modeling, workflow specification and synthesis, but strives to provide the automated exploration and composition functionality independent from a concrete workflow system.